How to Actually Socialize Your Puppy

 What is Socialization?

-Socialization is the process of carefully exposing a puppy to new people, places, sounds, activities and objects to create pleasant associations.
+Socialization is the process of carefully exposing a puppy to new people, places, sounds, activities and objects to create positive associations and build the behaviors you want to see in your adult dog.

 Why Socialize?